mottoman1/MyScript/README.md

 # MyScript
 Good Day.
-That is my 2nd step here in Github
+That is my 2nd step here in Github .
+I want to get some experience now-